akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Only tired, dear.’

 Beatrice hesitated, not sure whether to ask about their whispering.
-'Were you and Father quarrelling?'
+‘Were you and Father quarrelling?’
 She hesitated, struggling to discern the look from her father’s face.
-'He looked almost afraid.'
+‘He looked almost afraid.’

 Aldwina was silent for a moment.
 ‘There are some things that even a brave man struggles with,’ she said at last.
 ‘You must be patient with him, Bea.
 Your father is doing as best as he knows how.’
 She drew a long noisy breath and sighed.
 ‘It is not easy for him.’